The official blog of the Lung Institute.

 Practice breathing exercises.
 Breathing exercises are a great way to help your lungs.
 Start in a relaxed posture, so you’re able to breathe in and out more easily.
 Read Best Breathing Exercises for COPD for some great breathing techniques to try out.

 Please comment below and let us know what has helped you, or if you have any questions about what you can do to support your lung health.
-To learn more about stem cell therapy for COPD and other lung diseases, contact us at (800) 729-3065 to learn more.
+To learn more about cellular therapy for COPD and other lung diseases, contact us at (800) 729-3065 to learn more.